rtiangha/CowPrompt/README.md

 ## What it is for
 The main intent for CowPrompt is to display writing prompts for writers taking part in self-challenges such as [NaNoWriMo](https://nanowrimo.org), but can be used for any purpose where prompts need to be displayed onto the screen on demand.

 ## Why does CowPrompt need to exist?
-Why not just use *xcowfortune* which is also installed with *xcowsay*, or use *xcowsay's* existing functionality?
+Why not just use `xcowfortune` which is also installed with `xcowsay`, or use `xcowsay's` existing functionality?
 You could do that, but it would also pull from every fortune data file installed on the system by default (which may or may not be what you want).
-You could also pipe the output of fortune (or a specific fortune data file) through xcowsay
+You could also pipe the output of fortune (or a specific fortune data file) through `xcowsay`.

-However, I wanted a simple way to be able to: a.)
-Configure the command to use only one fortune data file rather than all of them in *specific* cases (in this case, a fortune data file that specifically contained various creative prompts to try and help me get through writer's block)), and more importantly, b.) be able to invoke the command through a launcher on the desktop, application menu, or quick launch panel rather than through the command line, hence the desire for a wrapper script.
+However, I wanted a simple way to be able to:

+1. Configure the command to use only one fortune data file rather than all of them in *specific* cases (in this case, a fortune data file that specifically contained various creative prompts to try and help me get through writer's block)), and more importantly,
+2. Be able to invoke the command through a launcher on the desktop, application menu, or quick launch panel rather than through the command line, hence the desire for a wrapper script.

 So I made one for myself and decided to share it.
 It needed a fancy name, and thus, `cowprompt` was born.

 ## How it Works
-By default, CowPrompt displays quotes from a combined set of **Brian Eno's** *Oblique Strategies* cards (Editions 1-4 with duplicates removed), but CowPrompt can be configured to use any specific fortune data file.
+By default, CowPrompt displays quotes from a combined set of **Brian Eno's** [Oblique Strategies](https://en.wikipedia.org/wiki/Oblique_Strategies) cards (Editions 1-4 with duplicates removed, which is [available for viewing online](http://www.rtqe.net/ObliqueStrategies/Edition1-3.html)) in fortune data file format, but CowPrompt can be configured to use any specific fortune data file.

 Various display options can be configured through editing the `cowprompt.conf` file and the `cowprompt` wrapper executable script.